 “Injunction” is the legal term for a court order that prohibits (enjoins) someone from doing something.
 You may also hear protective injunctions described as “restraining orders” or “protective orders.”
 Although they may have similar provisions, injunctions are separate from the no-contact orders that are sometimes entered in criminal proceedings.

 Types of Protective Injunctions in Florida

-In Florida, there are six types of protective injunctions:
+In Florida, there are five types of protective injunctions: